codegouvfr/awesome-codegouvfr-tooling/README.md

 # Awesome codegouvfr: the tooling API

-This repository aims to provide tools (via an API) for helping Awesome CodeGouvFr projects, for instance for generating a first draft of their `publiccode.yml` file.
+This repository provides tooling for [Awesome CodeGouvFr](https://code.gouv.fr/fr/awesome/).

+E.g. given a repository, it can generate a first draft of its `publiccode.yml` file.

 ## Quickstart